bioinfo-pf-curie/proteinfold/docs/usage.md

     -profile  STRING [test, singularity, cluster]  Configuration profile to use.
 Can use multiple (comma separated).

 OTHER OPTIONS, NEXTFLOW:
     -params-file  PATH   Set the parameters of the pipeline using a JSON file configuration filei (i.e. 'params.json').
 All parameters defined as JSON type must be this way.
 For example, the JSON can contain: "alphaFoldOptions": "--max_template=2024-01-01 --multimer".
 WARNING: passing the option '--alphaFoldOptions' in command line will throw an error when the option contains '-' or '--' characters which are not appreciated by nextflow.

 OTHER OPTIONS:
+    --afMassiveDatabase   PATH      Path to the database required by AFMassive.
+    --afMassiveHelp                 Display all the options available to run AFMassive.
+Use this option in combination with -profile singularity. afMassiveOptions      JSON      Specific options for AFMassive.
+As AFMassive is an AlphaFold-like tool, standard AlphaFold options are passed using the --alphaFoldOptions option.
     --alphaFoldDatabase   PATH      Path to the database required by AlphaFold.
     --alphaFoldHelp                 Display all the options available to run AlphaFold.
-Use this option in combination with -profile singularity. alphaFoldOptions      JSON      Prediction model options passed to AlphaFold or MassiveFold.
+Use this option in combination with -profile singularity. alphaFoldOptions      JSON      Prediction model options passed to AlphaFold or AFMassive.
     --colabFoldDatabase   PATH      Path to the database required by ColabFold.
     --colabFoldHelp                 Display all the options available to run ColabFold.
 Use this option in combination with -profile singularity. colabFoldOptions      JSON      Prediction model options passed to ColabFold.
     --dynamicBindDatabase PATH      Path to the database required by DynamicBind.
     --dynamicBindHelp               Display all the options available to run DynamicBind.
 Use this option in combination with -profile singularity.
     dynamicBindOptions    JSON      Prediction model options passed to DynamicBind.
     --fastaPath           PATH      Path to the input directory which contains the fasta files.
     --fromMsas            PATH      Path to existing multiple sequence alignments (msas) to use for the 3D protein strcuture prediction.
                                     Typically the path could be the results of the pipeline launcded with the --onlyMsas option.
+    --launchAfMassive               Launch AFMassive
     --launchAlphaFold               Launch AlphaFold.
     --launchColabFold               Launch ColabFold.
     --launchDynamicBind             Launch DynamicBind.
-    --launchMassiveFold             Launch MassiveFold.
-    --massiveFoldDatabase PATH      Path to the database required by MassiveFold.
-    --massiveFoldHelp               Display all the options available to run MassiveFold.
-Use this option in combination with -profile singularity.
-    massiveFoldOptions    JSON      Specific options for MassiveFold.
-As MassiveFold is an AlphaFold-like tool, standard AlphaFold options are passed using the --alphaFoldOptions option.
     --onlyMsas                      When true, the pipeline will only generate the multiple sequence alignments (msas).
     --outDir              PATH      The output directory where the results will be saved --proteinLigandFile   PATH      Path to the input file for molecular docking.
 The file must be in CSV format, without space.
 One column named
                                     'protein' contains the path the the 'pdb' file and one column named 'ligand' must contain the path to the
                                     'sdf' file.
     --useGpu                        Run the prediction model on GPU.
-AlphaFold and MassiveFold can run either on CPU or GPU.
+AlphaFold and AFMassive can run either on CPU or GPU.
 ColabFold and
                                     DynamicBind require GPU only.

 REFERENCES: